 High chair -- Lots of moms seem to love Stokke, but since our apartment is tiny, we got the Phil & Teds Lobster Highchair, which clips onto a table and is super small to store.
 It's great.
 FYI, the older version of this chair--the MeToo--was recalled because some clamps were faulty, but this version is A-OK.
 (Here's Toby sitting in it, if you want to see it in action!)

-Daytime diapers -- We use Seventh Generation diapers for the daytime, since they're pure and chlorine-free.
-To be honest, I initially thought they felt like garbage bags, but we quickly grew to love them.
+Daytime diapers -- We use Honest diapers for the daytime, since they're pure and chlorine-free.
+And they have the cutest patterns!
 Babies wear diapers 24/7 for years, so it was important to me that they be very pure and natural on his sensitive skin.

-Diaper wipes -- We like Seventh Generation wipes, since they're natural and chlorine free.
+Diaper wipes -- We like Honest wipes, since they're natural and chlorine free.

 Diaper Dekor bag refills -- Just extra trash bags for the dekor.

-Diaper rash cream -- For diaper rash (which pops up now and again) or random irritation down there, we use the very gentle, all natural Mayron's Goods diaper cream.
+Diaper rash cream -- For diaper rash (which pops up now and again) or random irritation down there, we use the very gentle, all natural Honest cream.

 Maxi pads -- Most moms bleed lightly for the first month or so (no big deal), as your uterus goes back to its normal size (yay), so you'll want some maxi pads on hand.